 2.4.2.70 All final amounts budgeted as expenses, expenditures, transfers and other financing uses for a fund or department is the appropriation.
 The government cannot legally exceed this amount.
 Ending fund balance and nonrevenues (BARS 508 and 58X, if shown on the budget) would not be considered an appropriation.
-Only line items shown as expenditures (BA be considered appropriations.
-ARS 51X-57X and 59X) would
+Only line items shown as expenditures (BARS 51X-57X and 59X) would be considered appropriations.